anamonteiro430/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+      These databases have relations between tables and SQL is a query language we use to get the data from the tables we want.

 - [ ] Why do tables need a `primary key`?
+      A primary key is a way to identify each entry in the database uniquely.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] What do we need in order to have a _many to many_ relationship between two tables. a third table, and index table with 2 foreign keys that connect 2 tables

 ## Minimum Viable Product